KnowOneActual/fedora-dev-setup/docs/SETUP_SPEC.md

 **Version:** 1.3.0
 **Status:** Active
-**Last Updated:** December 23, 2025
+**Last Updated:** December 24, 2025

 ---

 ## 1. System Overview

-The **Fedora Dev Setup** is a modular, idempotent bootstrapping system designed to configure a fresh Fedora Workstation for professional development and daily use.
+The **Fedora Dev Setup** is a modular, idempotent bootstrapping system designed to configure a fresh Fedora Workstation for professional development.
+It features a robust **Interactive CLI** entry point (`bootstrap-fedora.sh`) that orchestrates the entire process.

 ---

 ## 2. Architecture

+### Orchestrator: `bootstrap-fedora.sh`
+The main entry point.
+It provides an interactive text menu if run without arguments, or accepts CLI flags (`--install`, `--dry-run`, `--validate`) for automation.

 ### Installation Phases